wp-plugins/formidable/readme.txt

 * Added warning message if a non-unique value is added as a field value
 * Removed messages for strict standards
 * PRO: Added back button on multi-paged forms
+* PRO: Added conditional logic on page breaks for skipping pages
 * PRO: Added loading indicator by submit button and on dependent data from entries fields
+* PRO: Switched out username and passwords for license numbers
 * PRO: Updated timestamp in CSV to adjust for WordPress timezone selection
 * PRO: Updated value in CSV for file upload fields
 * PRO: Updated timezone used in CSV export